mohamuhsin/magic-eight-ball/README.md

 #8 Write a console.log() to print the Magic Eight Ball’s answer, the value of the eightBall variable.

 #9 Run your program a few times to see random results appear in the console!

+# Note
+After you have completed the tasks, push your code to github!